Worlding the World of Art: A Conversation between Latin America and Asia with Florencia Malbran and Natasha Ginwala

 This year (2018-9) TFS reincarnates as Art History from the South and takes the gesture of world-ing into questions of art and history (for after all Spivak was responding to Heidegger’s "Origins of a Work of Art," and her concern with representation sutured the painting to the bureaucratic colonial archive, the inventiveness of "great" art to the entrenched routine of institutions).
 In some respects probing the implications of world-ing in art and history, the intertwined visual and discursive fields, Art History from the South takes cue from Okwui Enwezor's landmark 2002 Documenta 11, and its aftermath.
 When Enwezor wrote "I do not raise the specter of Eurocentrism as an epithet." his concern was not merely with opening up space for artists from the south, but rather taking on the inseparable subjection of judgment and interpretation.
 He wrote: "Practices that have come out of other traditions have been subordinated, for better or worse, to those judgments.
 The relationship between exclusivist and culturally specific judgments, elevated to universal principles, has left an indelible mark on the development of the non-Western artistic canons, leaving them largely under the interpretive control of institutions of colonial modernity."
 In Fall 2018, Art History from the South will take on the problem of writing about, of historicizing non-Western art (often catalogued and ordered as tradition, craft, civilization), and, with a focus primarily on South Asia, engage the discipline and institutions of art history.
 As such the Art History from the South lecture series will align with the Cogut Institute Collaborative Humanities graduate seminar of the same title (HMAN 2400H: Art History from the South: Circulations, Simulations, Transfigurations), as well as the Cogut Institute Collaborative Humanities international symposium entitled How Secular is Art? to be held on October 26-27, 2018.

 Stuart Hall described, with exhilaration, the experience of walking through halls of Documenta's "massively excluded discourses, images," and declared that this very "interpretive control" of colonial modernity" was now in crisis.
 Hall commented on the ambiguous response the show had generated (which NYT, for instance, had condescendingly described as “retro-ethno-techno”), but explained with optimism that over the last two decades "the thematics of visual representation have been massively rewritten from the margins, from the excluded; and this is precisely the contest being played out within that global circuit of cultural production."
 In Spring 2019 Art History from the South will embrace the optimism and potential expressed by Hall (and so evident also in Jean and John Comorroff's 1996 article from which TFS drew its name) of transformations and contestations from the margins, the decentering and dispersal of canons, the explosion of archives, through new kinds of artistic and curatorial practices.
-As such the Art History from the South speaker series will focus on the rebellion of the contemporary (artists and institutions), and align with an undergraduate seminar (HIST 1956C: Art History from the South II: Archive of the Contemporary) as well as collaborated with Paula Gaetano-Adi, Head of Experimental and Foundational Studies at RISD, RISD Global and the RISD Museum.
+As such the Art History from the South speaker series will focus on the rebellion of the contemporary (artists and institutions), and align with an undergraduate seminar (HIST 1956C: Art History from the South II: Archive of the Contemporary) as well as collaborate with Paula Gaetano-Adi, Head of Experimental and Foundational Studies at RISD, RISD Global and the RISD Museum.
+Along with Cogut, Brown's department of History of Art and Architecture is also a co-sponsor of Art History from the South series.

 Art History from the South SPEAKERS: